Fiorella Mannoia: Sanremo Music Festival

 On leaving the label Ricordi, Mannoia signed with CGD.
 Her first recording for the new label was not for a record of her own but for an album by Pierangelo Bertoli, entitled Certi momenti ("Certain Moments").
-She sang a duet with Bertoli on Pescatore ("Fisherman") and the great success of this single, and of the album, also helped to make her name known.
+She sang a duet with Bertoli on Pescatore ("Fisherman") and the great success of this single and of the album, also helped to make her name known.

 In 1981, she performed at the Sanremo Music Festival with Caffè nero bollente ("Boiling Black Coffee"), (written by Mimmo Cavallo and arranged by Antonio Coggio) which made her widely known in Italy.
 That year she also had a moderate hit with E muoviti un po' ("And Move a Little"), written by the Torinese singer-songwriter Valerio Liboni, with whom she took part in Festivalbar.
 She continued recording albums and 45s produced by Mario Lavezzi.
 She again changed record companies, moving to Ariston.

 She entered the Sanremo Music Festival once more in 1984 with Come si cambia ("As One Changes"), written by Renato Pareti, which had a certain amount of sales success.
-She won the final of the television miniseries La Premiatissima '84 with the song Margherita by Riccardo Cocciante.
+She won the final of Premiatissima with the song Margherita by Riccardo Cocciante.
 In 1985, L'aiuola ("The Flowerbed") was a big hit for her and the album Premiatissima '84, which included Margherita, was released.

 Success

 Great success came when she changed labels to DDD and subsequently won the Critic's Prize at the Sanremo Music Festival for two years in a row.
-In 1987, she won with Quello che le donne non-dicono ("What Women Don’t Say"), her first number one hit, written specifically for her by Enrico Ruggeri and Luigi Schiavone.
+In 1987, she won with Quello che le donne non-dicono ("What Women Don’t Say"), her first number-one hit, written specifically for her by Enrico Ruggeri and Luigi Schiavone.
 She won again in 1988 with Le notti di maggio ("The Nights of May"), written by Ivano Fossati.
 In 1988, the album Canzoni per parlare was released, which included these and other songs by leading Italian songwriters, including Ron and Riccardo Cocciante.
 This was also her first record produced by the musical director and guitarist Piero Fabrizi, who has played an important role in all of her subsequent work.

 The album Di terra e di vento, on which she collaborated for the first time with Francesco De Gregori, was released in 1989.
 This album also contains an Italian version of the song O Que Será ("Oh What Will Be") by the great Brazilian singer-songwriter Chico Buarque de Hollanda, sung as a duet with Ivano Fossati, who also translated the lyrics from Portuguese.

 In 1992, Fiorella Mannoia released the pivotal album I treni a vapore, which, as well as the title track by Ivano Fossati, also contains the popular tracks Il cielo d'Irlanda ("The Sky of Ireland") by Massimo Bubola, Tutti cercano qualcosa ("Everybody Is Looking for Something") by Francesco De Gregori and Inevitabilmente (Lettera dal carcere) ("Inevitably (Letter from Jail)") by Enrico Ruggeri and Luigi Schiavone, which was used on the soundtrack of the film Caro diario by Nanni Moretti.